OSS-team-zulu/Zulu/README.md

 * The frontend, based on React
 * Deployment based on Docker/Docker-compose

-There is still no connectivity between the two.
+There is still no connectivity between the Backend and Frontend.

 ### Running Zulu locally